Alvearie/de-identification/docs/masking-config-overview.md

    In the above example, the second rule triggers an IllegalArgumentException with the message
    **Cannot intermix FHIR arrays by index and arrays by query in the same masking rule.**
-   Subsequently, this logs an error message in the application audit log.
+   Subsequently, this logs an error message in the application log.
 The error message has the following structure:

 | **Message ID** | **Message text**                                                                                        | **Replacement variables**                         |